 While there’s no guarantee that this gun will last longer, or shoot better than those at the $500 mark, Colt has made a lot of these guns.
 They know what they’re doing.
 Their processes are perfected, and people who specialize in exactly this assemble the guns.
 As such, this rifle will hold its value very well.

 2. Smith & Wesson M&P 15 Sport II

 Smith & Wesson may be known for their exquisite wheel guns, but they make some badass pistols and rifles, too.
-Smith is known for their law enforcement work, and many departments field M&P pistols and rifles, too.
+Smith is known for its law enforcement work, and many departments field M&P pistols and rifles, too.

 The Smith AR-15s are also good at holding their value.
 The company is big enough to have great R&D and testing facilities.
 And their workers make careers with the company.

-The M&P 15 Sport II in particular has one upgrade over some of the other guns in this list.
+The M&P 15 Sport II, in particular, has one upgrade over some of the other guns in this list.
 They are sporting M-LOK handguards from Magpul.
 The rest of the rifle should look familiar to those who have been scrolling.
 The stock is a standard six position model, and the gas block is railed.

 The phrase optics-ready typically means you’ll need an optic, or sights, to use the rifle effectively, so keep that extra expense in mind.

 Springfield Armory is new to the AR-15 game.
 They launched in 2016, just before the election, and had rifles on shelves in anticipation of political upheaval.
 That didn’t happen, though, but the Saint hasn’t gone away.